asreview/asreview/docs/source/cli.rst

 .. option:: -w WRITE_INTERVAL, --write_interval WRITE_INTERVAL

-    The simulation data will be written away after each set of thismany labeled records.
-By default only writes away data at the endof the simulation to make it as fast as possible.
+    The simulation data will be written away after each set of this many labeled records.
+By default only writes away data at the end of the simulation to make it as fast as possible.

 .. option:: --verbose VERBOSE, -v VERBOSE